Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation: Method

 where $i\!=\!1,\cdots,N_{l+1}$, $l$ is the neighborhood scale index and $N_{l+1} \!\leqslant\!
 N_{l}$. $z^{\mathbf{n}}_{i}\!=\!\mathcal{D}(p_i), p_i \!\in\! {\boldsymbol p}_q$ is the per-point feature in the patch. $\mathcal{A}, \mathcal{B}, \mathcal{C}$ and $\mathcal{D}$ are MLPs. ${\rm MAX}\{\cdot\}$ denotes the feature maxpooling over $N_{l}$-nearest neighbors of the query point $q$. $w$ is a distance-based weight given by

 where $\gamma_1$ and $\gamma_2$ are learnable parameters with an initial value of $1.0$.
-The weight $w$ makes the layer focus on the point $p_i$ which is closer to the query point $q$.
+We use the weight $w$ to make the layer focus on the points $p_i$ that are closer to the query point $q$ in areas where the geometry changes drastically, thereby improving the robustness of feature encoding.
 As shown in Fig.~\ref{fig:feat}, we stack two layers $\mathcal{F}$ to form a block, which is further stacked to build our patch feature encoder $e_{\varphi}$.

 \textbf{Shape Encoding}.
 Since the global subsample set ${\boldsymbol P}_q \!=\! \{p_i\}_{i=1}^{N_{\boldsymbol P}}$ can be seen as a patch with points distributed globally on the shape surface, we adopt a similar network architecture with the patch feature encoder to get the global latent code $z^s_q$.
 To obtain ${\boldsymbol P}_q$, we use a probability-based sampling strategy~\cite{erler2020points2surf}, which brings more points closer to the query point $q$.
 It samples points according to a density gradient that decreases with increasing distance from the point $q$.
-Moreover, we find that adding more points from random sampling brings better results.
+Moreover, we find that adding some points from uniform sampling can bring better results in structures with different densities and concavities.
 Then, the gradient of a point is calculated by

 where $[\cdot]_{0.05}^1$ indicates value clamping. $\mathcal{R}$ is a random sample index set of $\mathcal{P}$ with $N_{\boldsymbol P}/1.5$ items.
 Finally, the sampling probability of a point $p_i \!\in\! \mathcal{P}$ is $\rho(p_i) \!=\! {\upsilon(p_i)}/{\sum_{p_j \in \mathcal{P}} \upsilon(p_j)}$.